GobySoft/dccl/src/doc/markdown/page01_main.md

   ```bash
   git clone https://github.com/GobySoft/dccl.git
   ```
   To compile you will need to have CMake, Google Protocol Buffers, and the header-only Boost libraries.
+(Boost is  optional, but provides the Units functionality and supports non-C++17 compliant compilers).
 On Debian/Ubuntu systems, this would be
   ```bash
   sudo apt install cmake libboost-dev libprotobuf-dev libprotoc-dev protobuf-compiler
   cd dccl